Search for Covid-19 Vaccination Sites by using link above.

 Following vaccination, you should stay on site for at least 15 minutes so that health care professionals can monitor you for any allergic or adverse reactions.
 If you’ve had a severe and/or immediate allergic reaction to a vaccine or injectable therapy in the past, you should stay on site for at least 30 minutes of monitoring post-vaccination.

 You should also receive a vaccination card that tells you what COVID-19 vaccine you received, the date you received it and where, and as well a fact sheet.
 You can also use v-safe, the CDC’s free, smartphone-based tool that uses text messaging and web surveys to provide personalized health check-ins after you receive a COVID-19 vaccine.

 If you do experience any side effects, the CDC recommends talking to your doctor about taking an over-the-counter medication, such as ibuprofen or acetaminophen.
 Call your doctor if any side effects are worrying you or do not seem to be going away after a few days.
-If you’re a Nova Pathfinder member, remember that you have 24/7 access to Teledoc, where you can connect with a Teledoc provider for medical guidance all for no extra cost to you.
+If you’re a Nova Pathfinder Limited member, remember that you have 24/7 access to Teladoc, where you can connect with a Teladoc provider for medical guidance all for no extra cost to you.

 Depending on the specific vaccine you get, two doses may be required, with a second shot three to four weeks after your first needed to get the most protection the vaccine has to offer against this serious disease.